storyblok/storyblok-php-client/README.md

 # About
-This is the Storyblok php client for accessing the publishing api
+This is the Storyblok php client for easy access of the publishing api.

+The library checks the get parameters _storyblok to get the draft version of a specific story and _storyblok_published to clear the cache.

 ## Install
 ```bash